cloudfoundry-community/terraform-provider-cloudfoundry/CONTRIBUTING.md

 Please send PR against the `dev` branches.

-You may reach core contributors in the [cloudfoundry slack, within the terraform channel](https://cloudfoundry.slack.com/messages/C7JRBR8CV/)
+You may reach core contributors in the [cloudfoundry slack, within the terraform channel](https://cloudfoundry.slack.com/messages/C7JRBR8CV/) (get an account from http://slack.cloudfoundry.org/)

 ## Creating a release